 Below is a table of school options so you can work out which one suits your family.
 Or you can open our fact sheet Education in Jersey.

 Table: Schools in Jersey.

-All children are eligible for up to 20 hours of free, States-funded nursery education in the school year that they turn 4 years old.
-Further information is available here.
+All children are eligible for up to 20 hours of free, Government-funded nursery education in the school year that they turn 4 years old.

 To find your local non fee-paying primary school, contact Jersey's Education Department on firstname.lastname@example.org or by calling +44(0)1534 445504.
-Alternatively you can find more information by following the links at the bottom of this page.
+Or you can find more information by following the links at the bottom of this page.

 There are a total of 7 non fee-paying schools on the Island.
 Allocation of places us based on catchment area.
 Each school welcomes both boys and girls.

-Degree-level education is available on the Island for a selection of qualifications.
-Highlands College - University College Jersey (post-18, higher education) delivers a range of qualifications through partnerships with Plymouth University and London South Bank University.
-For more information on Highlands College email firstname.lastname@example.org or call +44(0)1534 608608, alternatively you can find more information on the Highlands website.
+Highlands College (16+) - University College Jersey (18+) delivers a range of qualifications through partnerships with Plymouth University and London South Bank University.
+For more information on Highlands College email firstname.lastname@example.org or call +44(0)1534 608608.
+You can also find more information on the Highlands website.